 For my graduation assignment, I wanted to create a small game with a relatively compact system that I could use in different manners.
 The reason for this is that I can focus on multiple aspects of the project since I also wanted to improve on my game design and Unreal Engine skills.
 My interest in puzzles helped me find a direction that I could pursue.
 I started thinking about multiple puzzles and how I could translate a part of that is something interesting.
 The widely considered world’s best-selling toy came to mind, the Rubik’s Cube.
 The idea was a first-person version, wherein the player can rotate big chunks of the environment to create a path to the end of a puzzle.
 The core feature of the game is called Cubes, with this, the player can rotate a single block either to the right or to the left.
 Based on this core idea, I created 3 more features; Contiguous Cubes, Extended Cubes, and Altered Cubes.

 Project Planning & Prototyping

 I started off by creating a schedule and roadmap of the project.
 I knew when I had to deliver a product and where I was.
 The core features were written down and tested with a paper prototype.
 Those features would still need to be tested in-engine, but the vision was there.
-I created deadlines every 3 weeks, on the Friday of the deadline I would write a devlog and post it on the itch.io page that I had also created.
+I created deadlines every 3 weeks, on the Friday of the deadline I would write a devlog and post it on the itch.io page for this project.

-For the prototype, I wanted to create the core feature of the game, the cubes feature.
-I was going to need this system multiple times and I was going to need to make the other features based on this.
+For the prototype, I wanted to create the core feature of the game, the Cubes feature.
+The Cubes feature is the base and I wanted to make it in such a way, so that I could use it for my other features.
 Therefore, this system needed to function effectively.
 Meaning, that I wanted to be able to paste this around in the scene and still be functional.
 I shouldn’t need to add the connected cubes to the system by hand, the system should be able to do that on its own.